 The enum 'implicit' should be used when the number of occurrences is to be established using speculative parsing, and there are lower and upper bounds to control the speculation.
 The bounds are provided by the XSDL minOccurs and XSDL maxOccurs properties.

 When parsing, up to maxOccurs occurrences are expected in the data.
 It is a processing error if less than minOccurs occurrences are found or defaulted.
-The parser stops looking for occurrences when either minOccurs have been found or defaulted and speculative parsing does not find another occurrence, or maxOccurs have been found or defaulted. are
+The parser stops looking for occurrences when either minOccurs have been found or defaulted and speculative parsing does not find another occurrence, or maxOccurs have been found or defaulted.
+When maxOccurs is 0, no occurrences are looked for in the data.

 When unparsing, up to maxOccurs occurrences are expected in the infoset.
-It is a processing error if less than minOccurs occurrences are found or defaulteds, or if more than maxOccurs occurrences are found. are
+It is a processing error if less than minOccurs occurrences are found or defaulted.
+The processor stops looking for more occurrences in the infoset after maxOccurs occurrences have been found.
+When maxOccurs is 0, no occurrences are looked for in the infoset or written.

 dfdl:occursCountKind 'parsed'